bastienwirtz/homer/docs/customservices.md

 ## OpenWeatherMap

 Using the OpenWeatherMap service you can display weather information about a given location.

-The following configuration is available for the OpenWeatherMap service
+The following configuration is available for the OpenWeatherMap service:

 ```
 items:
      - name: "Weather"
        location: "Amsterdam" # your location.
-       locationId: "2759794" # OpenWeatherMap city ID.
+       locationId: "2759794" # Optional: Specify OpenWeatherMap city ID for better accuracy
        apiKey: "<---insert-api-key-here--->" # insert your own API key here.
 Request one from https://openweathermap.org/api.
        units: "metric" # units to display temperature.
 Can be one of: metric, imperial, kelvin.
 Defaults to kelvin.
        background: "square" # choose which type of background you want behind the image.
 Can be one of: square, cicle, none.
 Defaults to none.